Inedo/inedo-docs/Content/proget/feeds/conan.md

 Conan feeds are available in ProGet 2024.22+.

 ## Adding a Conan feed as a Remote
-Before installing or publishing a crate to your ProGet Conan feed, you will need to add your feed as a remote:
+Before installing or publishing a recipe to your ProGet Conan feed, you will need to add your feed as a remote:

 ```bash
 conan remote add «remote-name» https://«proget-server»/conan/«feed-name»/